-- Self-incrimination: Helping yourself in decrypting material, which might be damaging for you - → Usually excluded: What can be obtained through compulsory powers, e.g. bodily tissue (→ DNA testing), blood samples, physical keys, etc. but exists independent of the will of the accused (motives, knowledge,) - " Independently existing: Can be very reliable - " Depends on the will of the suspect: Unreliable (lies!) - Here: Because "hidden" → Quite reliable (but not completely; the suspect might have caught on to the RFS!) - → One approach: You are not required to disclose the keys, but if the police finds them out independently, they are admissible

-Murder weapon: Admissible; telling where it is: Disallowed "Bending the will": Does not happen here
+- Self-incrimination: Helping yourself in decrypting material, which might be damaging for you - → Usually excluded: What can be obtained through compulsory powers, e.g. bodily tissue (→ DNA testing), blood samples, physical keys, etc. but exists independent of the will of the accused (motives, knowledge, ....) - " Independently existing: Can be very reliable - " Depends on the will of the suspect: Unreliable (lies!) - Here: Because "hidden" → Quite reliable (but not completely; the suspect might have caught on to the RFS!) - → One approach: You are not required to disclose keys, but if police finds them independently, they are admissible " Murder weapon: Admissible; telling where it is: Disallowed - → Note: In UK exists a law requiring disclosure of keys - " First persons imprisoned (<= 5 years possible) for refusing! - "Bending the will": Does not happen here